pymmcore-plus/pymmcore-widgets/docs/index.md

 # configuration, use mmc.loadSystemConfiguration("path/to/config.cfg") instead
 mmc.loadSystemConfiguration()

-# create a PropertyBrowser widget
+# create a PropertyBrowser widget.
+By default, this widget will use the active
+# Micro-Manager core instance.
 pb_widget = PropertyBrowser()

 # show the created widget